 - Primarily women.
 The U.S. Department of Justice estimates that more than 90% of all domestic violence victims are female and that most abusers are male.

-- LGBTQ.
-Lesbian, gay, bisexual and transgender individuals are abused at approximately the same levels as heterosexual couples, but the abuse may be exacerbated by social isolation caused by societal oppression and discrimination.
+- LGBTQ+.
+Lesbian, gay, bisexual and transgender individuals experience abuse at approximately the same levels as heterosexual couples, but the abuse is often exacerbated by social isolation caused by societal oppression and discrimination.

 - Children.
-Children are also victims of domestic violence, or may be hurt by exposure to violence and the battering parent.
-They are also sometimes used by perpetrators as the object of threats or as a means to coerce their victims.
+Children are also victims of domestic violence, and often experience trauma from exposure to violence.
+A parent who uses violence will also sometimes use a child as the object of threats, or as a means to coerce their victims.

 - Teens.
 18% of high school girls and 7% of high school boys report being physically hurt by someone they are dating.
 We know that abuse later in life often begins with high school dating relationships.